einSelbst/overnext/README.md

 ### Github Actions

 - skip unneccessary action runs
-- `basic`: runs linter, tests and build for different node versions
+- `basic`: runs linters, tests and build
 - [`create-pull-request`](https://github.com/thomaseizinger/create-pull-request), creates PR's for new branches
 - `compressed-size`: checks the size of the bundled files and adds a comment in the PR
 - [`eslint-plus-action`](https://github.com/bradennapier/eslint-plus-action), runs eslint and prints a summary in the PR